Latina Model Valeria Orsini Flaunts Incredible Cleavage & Ripped Abs In Tiny Bikini

 I would say smiling or serious but smiling always wins, maybe because it’s contagious. ???? throwback to my pre-quarantine body lol I’m not that skinny anymore.
 I’m up 8lbs and loving my body in all it’s forms. ❤️ grateful for it and all it’s wonderful abilities while working on future goals. . .
 Remember to be KIND to yourself.
 There is no voice that we hear more than our own.
 Treat yourself with respect and love.
 All of our bodies are truly amazing. . . ❤️

-The fitness model shared two photos in the multi-post, and she looked amazing in both.
+The fitness model shared two photos, and she looked amazing in both.
 In the first photo, she sat in the sand and smiled at the camera.
-Her relaxed demeanor was inviting and she seemed comfortable in the shade of the tree.
+Her relaxed demeanor was inviting, and she seemed comfortable in the shade of the tree.
 In the second snap, she sat on her knees and played with her hair.
 She pouted at the camera seductively.

 Orsini wanted to know which photo her 4.2 million fans preferred.
 She admitted that the first, smiling photo was her preference, a sentiment that resonated with her fans.
-In her caption, the model also shared that she had put on eight pounds since the photo was taken pre-quarantine.
+In her caption, the model also shared that she had put on eight pounds since the pre-quarantine photo was taken.
 The model also encouraged her followers to love their bodies and to be kind to themselves.
 Of course, her fans reacted to the pic and left their comments for her to read.

 “Wow you look like a beautiful island princess,” one fan complimented Orsini.